CatClawed/resleriana_sos/README.md

 I attempted to sort and group the events into fewer files.
 I do not promise the order is perfect, but I left the source file in one of the columns so you'd never be lost.

-TalkEvent is JP only from 20 onward.
-This will likely change before global EOS.
+TalkEvent is JP only from 22 onward.

 | Event  | SeasonalTalkEvent Range |
 | ------------- | ------------- |